KoushikNavuluri/Claude-API/README.md

 # Claude AI-API ( Unofficial )
 This project provides an unofficial API for Claude AI, allowing users to access and interact with Claude AI .

+## Use Cases

+    1. Python Console ChatBot

+    2. Discord Chatbot

+    3. Many more can be done....

 ## Prerequisites

 To use this API, you need to have the following: